rmfaller/CPULoader/README.md

 Find CPU consistency - set maxthreads to 2x - 3x known cores and threshold to "sweet spot" as discovered using the previous example: java -jar ./dist/CPULoader.jar --threshold 38 --maxthreads 12 --forever --baseline

-Increment thread count until threshold or maxthreads is exceeded and start again until stopped with output in csv format (handy for graphing): java -jar ./dist/CPULoader.jar --threshold 38 --maxthreads 22 --forever --csv
+Increment thread count until threshold or maxthreads is exceeded and start again with output in csv format (handy for graphing): java -jar ./dist/CPULoader.jar --threshold 38 --maxthreads 22 --forever --csv

 ```